-A cache is a temporary data file generated by apps browsers and other programs in order to ensure that your Mac runs at optimum speed.
+A cache is a temporary data file generated by apps browsers and other programs to ensure that your Mac runs at optimum speed.
 These files contain data that help improve response time and reduce latency.
 The data in the Cached files can be compared to a ’’shortcut’’ to a given task which makes the operation faster the next time it is carried out.

 For example, when you visit a website, your browser downloads images and text to your computer.
 If you reopen the same page four minutes later, the same files are still existing on your computer.
 When the browser realizes that the data you're requesting is already accessible on your hard drive, it would open those files instead of downloading them again from the website's server.

-What this means is that, the files are opened instantaneously thereby saving you valuable time.
+What this means is that the files are opened instantaneously thereby saving you valuable time.
 You also use less data as your Mac does not have to download each web page and its contents frequently since it can restore it from the cache.

 These cached files however pose a significant problem; they can remain dormant in a system and keep stacking up while consuming ever valuable space in your Mac and ultimately slow it down.
 Furthermore, the cached files can become corrupt due to software updates and this may cause errors when you are trying to connect to a network.
-At the same time, cached files can also cause browsers to display outdated contents on websites.
+At the same time, cached files can also cause browsers to display outdated content on websites.

-There are basically four types of caches in a Mac, System Cache, User Cache, DNS Cache and Browser Cache.
+There are basically four types of caches in a Mac, System Cache, User Cache, DNS Cache, and Browser Cache.
 A little explanation for each of the types of cache and how to clear them have been detailed below for you:

 System cache files are created by the built-in Mac OS X system services that run your Mac and in contrast to application cache, they have nothing to do with the user.
 They are integral to the normal functioning of your Mac and the clearing of system cache is not recommended manually except if you are very careful or trying to fix a problem.
-System cache files do not generally take up much space, which is another reason why a clean- out isn’t as necessary as with user cache.
+System cache files do not generally take up much space, which is another reason why a cleanout isn’t as necessary as with user cache.

 a.
 Cleaning up System Caches manually